itswadesh/anne-docs2/docs/admin-manual.md

 > TIPS: If you forgot to copy the service account id email address, you can get it from the JSON file you downloaded in the previous step.

-Go back to Admin section again and click View Settings.
+Go back to the Admin section again and click View Settings.
 We need the View ID displayed there.

 ![Image](./anne/google-analytics8.png)